KevinGao97/AmazonPriceTracker_Python-/README.md

 # AmazonPriceTracker_Python-

-This python script allows users to track when an Amazon item has gone on sale through the use of email.
+This python script allows users to track when one or multiple Amazon item has dropped below their desired price through the use of gmail.
+The script will periodically check the prices of the items, specified by the user.

 # Dependencies